-The Planning Department no longer requires Pre-Addressed, stamped envelopes for mailed notices – just an electronic spreadsheet with property owners and addresses.
+The Planning Department no longer requires Pre-Addressed, stamped envelopes for mailed notices – just an electronic spreadsheet (TEMPLATE) with property address information.

 We are transitioning to post card notices mailed by a third-party.
 Applicants can now submit an excel spreadsheet with the property owner’s name, Summit County parcel number, and mailing address for properties within a certain proximity of the subject application.